-During their journeys, they usually keep this beef in a special food protection wrap that attached to the horse saddle.
-So during the long journeys, the beef gets squeezed between the horse rider legs and horse skin and has a thin cylinder shape.
-If you visit Hungarian museums, you can see the horse saddles, which are belong to the Hun Empire period, that have special spots for food carrying and protection.
+During their journeys, they were keeping this beef in a special food protection wrap that attached to the horse saddle.
+So during the long journeys, the beef gets squeezed between the horse rider’s legs and horse skin and has a thin cylinder shape.
+If you visit Hungarian museums, you can see the horse saddles, which belong to the Hun Empire period, that have special spots for food carrying and protection.

 - 8 slices of Pastırma

 - 6 phyllo (filo) sheets